 A few weeks ago, in August, I spent the most beautiful week alone in the Caribbean.
 It was a truly dreamy little escape from life, after which I returned home safe and sound while hurricane after hurricane decimated many of the gorgeous nearby islands, leaving people without electricity, shelter, or even water.
 The Cayman Islands were shielded from the brunt of the devastation, and in typical Caymanian fashion sent their resources to help.
-The Cayman Islands are absolutely beautiful, I had a chance to visit two of the three and I’d like to tell you about my trip, and hopefully inspire you to visit this beautiful country.
+The Cayman Islands are absolutely beautiful, I had a chance to visit two of the three and I’d like to tell you about my trip, and hopefully inspire you to visit this beautiful country with a perfect Cayman Islands itinerary.
 They say #CaymanKind, and they mean that the people of the islands are welcoming; I found this to be very true.

 On my first morning I headed over to the Atlantis Submarine to take in the reef and the amazing sea life.
 We took a ferry out to the sub, where we boarded the sub and went 100 feet underwater!
 I enjoyed the Atlantis Submarine when Scarlet and I were in Oahu, but this one was even more stunning.
 The reef is not bleached, which was so lovely to see, and we even got to spy some turtles!
 The light underwater omits any red from entering and I don’t have the photography skills to capture the beauty, but here’s the sub surfacing.

 After that I wandered around George Town, bought some flip flops and admired the jewelry, before having an amazing fresh seafood lunch at Guy Harvey’s Grill.
 The sushi was perfection.